 German business culture is traditionally hierarchical, with strong management.
 Germans work on carefully planned tasks and make decisions based on hard facts.
 Meetings are orderly and efficient and follow a strict agenda and schedule, where discussions have the aim of reaching compliance and a final decision.

 Time is a well-defined concept when it comes to work in Germany.
 Because of this, people are very punctual, and you should be too in any professional environment.

 The average working week in Germany is around 40 hours per week, although the maximum working week is 48 hours.
 An employee can work up to 10 hours a day if the average hours per day doesn’t exceed eight over a 24-week period.

 The minimum annual statutory holiday entitlement in Germany is 20 days per year.
 German workers also get other benefits such as sick pay and maternity pay.
 Most work, both full-time and part-time, will be regulated by an employment contract.
 However, you should carefully check the finer details of any contract before signing as some employers try to include clauses that are heavily in their favor.

-Read more in our guide to German labor law and work contracts.
+Read more in our guide to German labor law.